-1. Green flag waved to start warm-up lap.

-- 2. In the interest of safety, should a rider stall his motorcycle, he may be assisted to restart by an official.
+- 1. Green flag waved to start warm-up lap. - In the interest of safety, should a rider stall his motorcycle, he may be assisted to restart by an official.
 If, after a reasonable period, the engine does not start then the rider will be pushed into the pit lane, where accessible, so his mechanics may provide assistance. - 3.
 The riders will make one (1) lap, at unrestricted speed, followed by a safety car.
 The safety car will overtake slow riders. - 4.
-As soon as the riders have passed the pit lane exit, the pit lane exit light will be turned green or a green flag displayed, and any rider waiting in the pit lane will be permitted to join the warm-up lap.
-Thirty (30) seconds later the pit lane is closed, a marshal will display a red flag and/or red light. - i.
+As soon as the riders have passed the pit lane exit, the pit lane exit light will be turned green, and any rider waiting in the pit lane will be permitted to join the warm-up lap.
+Thirty (30) seconds later the pit lane is closed, and a marshal will display a red flag and/or red light. - i.
 On returning to the grid the riders must take up their positions with the front wheel of their motorcycle up to or behind the front line and between the side lines defining the grid position and keep their engines running. - 1.
 If two (2) or more riders must start from the back of the grid, they will take up position in the order in which they qualified for the race. - j.
+An official will stand at the front of the grid holding a red flag motionless. - k.
+Any rider who arrives after the safety car has taken up its position at the back of the grid, must enter the pit lane and unless directed otherwise will start the race from pit out.

-An official will stand at the front of the grid holding a red flag motionless. - 1.
-Any rider who encounters a problem with his motorcycle on the warm-up lap may return to the pit lane and make repairs in the pit lane only. - 2.
+- 1. Any rider who encounters a problem with his motorcycle on the warm-up lap may return to the pit lane and make repairs in the pit lane only. - 2.
 Any rider who stalls his engine on the grid or who has other difficulties must remain on the motorcycle and raise an arm.
 It is not permitted to attempt to delay the start by any other means. - 3.
 As each row of the grid is completed, the officials will lower the panels indicating that their row is complete.
 Panels will not be lowered when a rider in that row has indicated that he has stalled his motorcycle or has other difficulties.
 When all panels have been lowered an official at the rear of the grid will wave a green flag.
 The Starter will then instruct the official at the front of the grid, displaying the red flag, to clear the grid.